 Optional Practical Training (OPT)

-Optional Practical Training (OPT) is a type of work authorization that allows you to work in jobs related to your academic program for up to one year, either before or after you graduate (Pre-completion OPT or Post-completion OPT).
+Optional Practical Training (OPT) is a type of work authorization that allows you to work in jobs related to your academic program for up to one year, either before or after you graduate (Pre-completion OPT or Post-completion OPT, respectively.)
 To be eligible for OPT, you must have active F-1 student status and must have studied for at least one academic year already.

 Types of OPT